 Funding focus: Culturally and linguistically relevant behavioral health services at NCFHP-funded service delivery sites may not be available or sufficient to respond to the demand.
 Funding is available to support the expansion of mental health and/or substance use disorder services for farmworkers and their families.
 Applicants may request funds to pay a percentage of a behavioral health provider’s time or on a fee-for-service basis per encounter.
 In addition to licensed and credentialed providers, certain non-licensed professionals such as peer support specialists who meet NCFHP requirements may be supported for substance use disorder services.

 Funding preferences: Preference will be given to applicants based on the criteria listed below.

-- Demonstrates the ability to provide behavioral health services in-person or via telehealth for farmworkers within NCFHP’s service delivery area in collaboration with NCFHP’s Farmworker Health Service Delivery Sites.
+- Demonstrates the ability to provide behavioral health services, including substance use disorder services, in-person or via telehealth for farmworkers within NCFHP’s service delivery area in collaboration with NCFHP’s Farmworker Health Service Delivery Sites.

 - Demonstrates capacity to provide behavioral health services at times that are accessible to farmworkers, including evening and/or weekend hours.

 - Demonstrates the ability to provide quality services that are patient-focused and linguistically and culturally relevant for NC’s farmworker population.

 - Demonstrates a plan to utilize patient feedback to evaluate patient satisfaction and quality of behavioral health services provided.

 - Demonstrates the ability to foster strong partnerships with NCFHP-supported service delivery sites.